Hometown tax: Evaluations

 Cities that offered "gifts" of local products received up to 60 million yen.

-The use of gifts has been criticized as distorting the results: for example, an effective donation of just 2000 yen [as anything above this is merely a redirection of the donor's tax from central to regional government] can net the donor 60 kg of rice, equivalent to one adult's annual consumption.
+The use of gifts has been criticized as distorting the results: for example, an effective donation of just 2,000 yen can net the donor 60 kg of rice, equivalent to one adult's annual consumption.
+Anything above the 2,000 yen is merely a redirection of the donor's tax from the central government to a regional government.

 Cities that have no specialty products or have no means to announce their activity received fewer contributions.

 Yamagata prefecture

-In Yamagata Prefecture contributions have been increasing.
+In Yamagata Prefecture, contributions have been increasing.
 For example, Obanazawa city and Mogami town received several million yen in 2013.
 They use gifts and the Internet to collect contributions.
 For example, Obanazawa, Yamagata offered gifts of “Obanazawa watermelon” and “sirloin steak of Obanazawa-gyū”.